Real estate investing is perhaps one of the oldest side hustles in existence.

 Keep reading :)

-Why Add Real Estate to your Portfolio?
+Why Add Real Estate to Your Portfolio?

 Asset allocation experts recommend real estate make up 5-20% of your overall portfolio.
+Real estate can generate cash flow, appreciate over time, be a hedge against inflation, and offer potential tax benefits.

 Per Robeco (article no longer online):